Using Graphic Organizers in Math Class

 What's your favorite way to help students organize their math notes for rounding decimals and other math topics?

 Math wheels are my new favorite method for taking notes:-)

-We know that graphic organizers are not only helpful for organizing information, but they can also be helpful in creating visual cues that help students remember specific information.
+We know graphic organizers are not just helpful for organizing math information - they can also be helpful in creating visual cues that help students remember specific math content.

-I hope you're able to use this math wheel!
+I hope you're able to use this math wheel for rounding decimals!
 Let me know if you have any questions:-)

 Hey there!
 I'm Ellie - here to share math fun, best practices, and engaging, challenging, easy-prep activities ideas!